MatinRep/TensorIoT/README.md

 5. Show a desired data frame operation
 6. Convert the whole file into Parquet file after transforming

-A py.jupyter file is attached in the main branch which executes the given codes in Project_1 file after loading the 100k_a.csv file into the dataset.
+1) A py.jupyter file is attached in the main branch which executes the given codes in Project_1 file after loading the 100k_a.csv file into the dataset.
+2) A spark batch program file is also attached in this Repository which runs in spark 2.4x environment.